 - You could get a lower interest rate with a personal loan.

-- You can have only one monthly payment to worry about.
+- You may have only one fixed monthly payment to worry about.

 - You can pay off some or all of your credit card debt.